 She is the co-editor of The Political Relevance of Food Media and Journalism (2023), which explores how food media engage with politics and social issues, challenging the notion that they are trivial or apolitical.
-Another other co-edited book Travel Journalism: Exploring Production, Impact, and Culture (2014) examines how travel journalism shapes global imaginaries and cultural perceptions.
+Another co-edited volume, Travel Journalism: Exploring Production, Impact, and Culture (2014), examines how travel journalism shapes global imaginaries and cultural perceptions.
 Her research spans diverse topics, including media portrayals of migration, gender, and class, as well as the tensions between journalistic credibility and commercialization.
 She has also contributed to methodological debates in media studies, advocating for the continued relevance of textual analysis in understanding media impact.

 Books

-- Fakazis, Elizabeth, & Fürsich, Elfriede (2023).
+- Fakazis, Elizabeth, & Fürsich, Elfriede (Eds.)
+(2023).
 The Political Relevance of Food Media and Journalism: Beyond Reviews and Recipes.
 London/New York: Routledge.

 - Hanusch, Folker, & Fürsich, Elfriede (Eds.)
 (2014).
 Travel Journalism: Exploring Production, Impact and Culture.
 Hampshire, UK: Palgrave Macmillan.